ericniebler/range-v3/doc/index.md

     adaptor end_adaptor()   const { return {100}; }
 ~~~~~~~

-Note, that all the data, that you store in the adaptor, will become part of the iterator.
+Note that all the data you store in the adaptor will become part of the iterator.

 If you will not "override" `begin_adaptor()` or/and `end_adaptor()` in your view_adaptor, default ones will be used.